-6.3 Regular monitoring is a crucial element in the implementation of all development plans.
+6.2 Regular monitoring is a crucial element in the implementation of all development plans.
 Together with national planning policy (SPP), it forms the justification for the development strategy and the policies and proposals contained within this Plan.
 LDPs require to be reviewed every five years, and the direction and substance of the policies contained within the Plan will be influenced by accurate and regular monitoring.
 It will also help to identify those policies that require to be revisited.

-The Action Programme that accompanies the Proposed Plan sets out the monitoring that will be undertaken as part of the ongoing development plan process.
-This, along with other statutory monitoring undertaken by other Council services, such as air quality monitoring by Environmental Health, and other bodies, such as Scottish Natural Heritage, will be used to monitor the environmental impact of the plan.
-Regular monitoring is undertaken for the following:-
+Table 4 below shows the indicators and data sources that will be used to monitor the impact of the Plan on each SEA objective.
+This, along with the Action Programme that accompanies the LDP, constitutes the monitoring regime that will be undertaken as part of the ongoing development plan process.